darltrash/lua-template/README.md

 lua-template
 ============

-The simplest Lua HTML template engine in just a few lines of code
+The simplest Lua HTML template engine in just a few lines of code, now for Luvit!

 Installation
 ------------

-`luarocks install template`
+`lit install darltrash/template`

 Compiling templates
 -------------------
 Templates can be compiled by either running

-`templatec template.tpl -o template.lua`
+`template template.tpl -o template.lua`

 nor by passing a string to  `template.compile`.